pkic/pkimm/categories/change-management-and-agility/_index.md

 - Changes in the algorithms and protocols

 Request for change structure should cover the following information:
-- description of the change
+- Description of the change
-- scope of the change
+- Scope of the change
-- category of the change
+- Category of the change
-- impacted systems and services
+- Impacted systems and services
-- back-out procedure in case of failure
+- Back-out procedure in case of failure
-- testing requirements
+- Testing requirements
-- and other relevant information
+- And other relevant information

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- documented request for change structure
+- Documented request for change structure
-- sample of change request
+- Sample of change request
-- review implemented changes and compare with the request for change
+- Review implemented changes and compare with the request for change

 #### References